 Ya, over a few years of pretty smart work, he had gone from being a young caterpillar, to ultimately blossom into a nifty teenage butterfly.

 Without question, I believe that kid developed the way he did because this old guy understood why hockey coaches matter.
-And I understood -- as I hope members do -- that we coaches (and parents) can either help the process, hinder it, or pray that the young caterpillars luck into the butterflies they want to be. why hockey coaches matter In closing, expect that I'll gradually add more ideas about the current late-season and the coming off-season.
-As I do that, I'm sure I'll mention spending time in a "bunker", and I'll also point out the importance of "note taking" during this time of year.
-As always, I'll be posting links to important posts in "My Best Posts".
+And I understood -- as I hope members do -- that we coaches (and parents) can either help the process, hinder it, or pray that the young caterpillars luck into the butterflies they want to be.

 No comments: